westmarchjournal/website/articles/3/2/and-the-darkness-comprehended-it-not.md

 *"We could not bear the beauty and the burning." --Dante*

-Have you ever felt the singing of the spheres?
+Have you ever felt the singing of the spheres?<br>
-The harmonies of light wound ‘round the world,
+The harmonies of light wound ‘round the world,<br>
-The searing strands of reckless joy unfurl’d
+The searing strands of reckless joy unfurl’d<br>
 Across the cosmos and inside our souls?

-Have you ever felt more broken and more whole?
+Have you ever felt more broken and more whole?<br>
-Like every cut and crack and tear and scar
+Like every cut and crack and tear and scar<br>
-Bleeds with the light that burns within the stars—
+Bleeds with the light that burns within the stars—<br>
 The most healing kind of pain I’ve ever known.

-Have you ever felt that, when creation groans
+Have you ever felt that, when creation groans<br>
-Beneath the weight of all this weary, wounded hope
+Beneath the weight of all this weary, wounded hope<br>
-It moans a song that strives to mend what evil broke That in its sadness is more beautiful by far?
+It moans a song that strives to mend what evil broke<br>
+That in its sadness is more beautiful by far?

-Do you feel this, when you look upon the stars
+Do you feel this, when you look upon the stars<br>
-And their music resonates within your bones?
+And their music resonates within your bones?<br>
-That all the might of one small speck of light, alone Is enough to tear through all the darkness here?
+That all the might of one small speck of light, alone<br>
+Is enough to tear through all the darkness here?

 Have you ever felt the singing of the spheres?